MorariMaxim/LFAC/limbaj/README.md

   fn rand() -> int
   int gx = 19
 ```
+The global scope contains the class Person, the global variable gx, and 2 function.
+Function main contains a for loop (it has its own scope), among other things.
 ## Quality of the code
 - Obvious memory leaks, I just focused on making it work
 - Hard to read and modify, I didn't use POO so much in the past